-On March 18, 1907, Dr. and Mrs George Green arrived Ogbomosho where they started the Ogbomoso Baptist Hospital [Now Bowen University Teaching Hospital (BUTH)]
+On March 18, 1907, Dr. and Mrs. George Green arrived in Ogbomosho where they started the Ogbomoso Baptist Hospital [Now Bowen University Teaching Hospital (BUTH)]

-When London-born Dr. George Green and his wife Lydia arrived in Ogbomoso from the United states of America on March 18, 1907, they brought Dr. Green’s personal medical instruments, some drugs and fifty dollars.
+When London-born Dr. George Green and his wife Lydia arrived in Ogbomoso from the United States of America on March 18, 1907, they brought Dr. Green’s medical instruments, some drugs, and fifty dollars.

 The next day, a girl about four years old was brought to him because of her crooked legs.
-Dr Green converted the dining room into an operatin theatre and the dining table into an operating table for the staightening of the girl’s legs.
+Dr. Green converted the dining room into an operation theatre and the dining table into an operating table for the straightening of the girl’s legs.

-Mrs Green served as the nurse and Rev. S. G. Pimock administered Chloroform as the anaesthsia.
-In a few weeks, the girl’s running around was proof of the operatiion’s success.
+Mrs. Green served as the nurse and Rev. S. G. Pimock administered Chloroform as the anesthesia.
+In a few weeks, the girl’s running around was proof of the operation’s success.

-Through this first successful operation the ministry of healing then known as the Baptist Medical Centre bagan now transformed to a Bowen University Teaching Hospital in 2009.
+Through this first successful operation, the Ministry of Healing then known as the Baptist Medical Centre began now transform into a Bowen University Teaching Hospital in 2009.

-Two (2) years later the Greens moved to another house where the ground level served as the hospital while the top floor served as there living quaters, in 1911 the departure of a missionary made a separate house available, but the expansion of the ministry necessitate the addition of thatched sheds on either side of the house to serve as wards for male and female patients.
+Two (2) years later the Greens moved to another house where the ground level served as the hospital while the top floor served as their living quarters, in 1911 the departure of a missionary made a separate house available.
+Still, the expansion of the ministry necessitated the addition of thatched sheds on either side of the house to serve as wards for male and female patients.

 When the government Rest House and the post office across the road from the hospital were to be relocated, the Baptist Mission applied for the present site of almost forty (40) acres.
 The young women of the WMU of Virginia, Mrs. Green’s home state provided the first funds for permanent buildings in 1917.

 On July 4, 1923, The Baptist Hospital was dedicated and opened for use.
-Those mud buildings were used for 36 years until they were torn down for the space to be utilised for the construction of the intial part of the present facility which was dedicated in August 16, 1959.
+Those mud buildings were used for 36 years until they were torn down for the space to be utilized for the construction of the initial part of the present facility which was dedicated on August 16, 1959.

-Through the years the hospital has expanded to include other aspects of medical work, such as the training of General Medical Practitioners, nurses and housemen, providing treatment for victims of Hansen’s Disease and tuberculosis, caring for motherless babies and malnourshed children and providing dental care.
+Through the years, the hospital has expanded to include other aspects of medical work, such as training General Medical Practitioners, nurses, and housemen, providing treatment for victims of Hansen’s Disease and tuberculosis, caring for motherless babies and malnourished children, and providing dental care.

-What they lay down is still serving the people of Ogbomoso till date.
+What they lay down is still serving the people of Ogbomoso to date.

-George Green Baptist College, Ògbómòsó operated on Bowen University Teaching Hospital staff school as a temporary site before moving to its permanent site at Baby area, Ogbomoso on 25th/9/2006.
+George Green Baptist College, Ògbómòsó operated on Bowen University Teaching Hospital staff school as a temporary site before moving to its permanent location at Baby area, Ogbomoso on 25th/9/2006.

-George Green Baptist College, Ògbómòsó is being renowned for excellence and integrity all to the Glory of God.
-Amongst our numerous success is 1st position spelling Bee Competition amongst 110 contestants, 3rd position Mathematics Olympia 2016/2017, 1st position Bible Quiz in the South West 2017, 3rd position National Bible Quiz Nigeria 2017 amongst others.
+George Green Baptist College, Ògbómòsó is renowned for excellence and integrity all to the Glory of God.
+Amongst numerous successes is 1st position spelling Bee Competition amongst 110 contestants, 3rd position in Mathematics Olympia 2016/2017, 1st position in Bible Quiz in the South West 2017, and 3rd position in National Bible Quiz Nigeria 2017 amongst others.